Yevhen-Tkachenko-1/Software-Engineer-Portfolio/README.md

 #### Project Team Leading

 - Oct 2021 - Dec 2021.
-Lead Developer on a 3-month project.<br>
+Lead Developer in a team of 3 developers.<br>
-  Organized work in a team of 3 developers.
   Was in charge of work planning, meeting holding, development support.

 #### EPAM Educational Programs